rdebath/x509scripts/README.md

 "OID" number directly... `-subj:2.16.840.1.113883.19.5.1091='malty brew with a slight caramel sweetness'`.

-Without additional prompting a "Version 1" certificate is created, this is a simple and secure type of certificate, but some applications insist that extensions be added (which converts the certificate to "Version 3").
+By default a "Version 1" certificate is created, this is a simple and secure type of certificate, but some applications insist that extensions be added (which converts the certificate to "Version 3").

 The most useful extension is probably the "Subject Alternative Name" or SAN which web browsers use to specify multiple common names (instead